 The Rise And Fall Of The Third Reich

 World War II.
-The deadliest war in human history with more than 70m deaths.
+The deadliest war in human history with more than 70 million deaths.4

 Holocaust.
-Deadliest genocide in human history with 11m deaths and two-thirds of European Jews exterminated under Hitler’s Final Solution.
+Deadliest genocide in human history with 11 million deaths and two-thirds of European Jews exterminated under Hitler’s Final Solution.